WhenGryphonsFly/pokeemerald/docs/expansion__boxpokemon.md

 ### Notes

 * The `species` field is only 9 bits wide, meaning only generation IV Pokémon can be added without further modification.
-    * If additional Pokémon are desired, the recommendation is to reorder the items in `/include/constants/items.h` such that all holdable items have a value less than 256.
+    * If additional Pokémon species are desired, the recommendation is to reorder the items in `/include/constants/items.h` such that all holdable items have a value less than 256.
 This would allow the changing of `u32 species:9; u32 heldItem:9;` to `u32 species:10; u32 heldItem:8;`.
     * Alternatively, `metLocation` could be reduced back down to 8 bits, and `species` could be split similarly to `forme`.
 * By default, Pokémon may have up to 32 formes.
 However, if 3 bits of `forme` are removed as described above, Pokémon will be limited to only 4 formes.